ashishb/wp2hugo/README.md

   - [Woocommerce](https://woocommerce.com/) products and product variations types are supported natively,
   - user can specify a CSV list of arbitrary post types, using the `--custom-post-types` argument when calling the executable.
 Only post types that have a publishing status (`<wp:status>` in export XML) matching one of the [values of native posts](https://wordpress.org/documentation/article/post-status/) are supported.

+### Migrate comments

+Provided you don't want to accept new comments, old comments are automatically migrated for all post types (posts, pages and custom).
+You will need to insert the provided snippet into your relevant theme's `single.html` template.
+See the [documentation](https://github.com/ashishb/wp2hugo/blob/main/doc/comments.md).

 ### Migrate permalinks

 1. [x] Migrate all the URLs, including media URL,s correctly